 Narrow complex tachycardias with similar-appearing 12-lead electrocardiograms.
 Combining demographic information with RP interval assists with determining tachycardia mechanism.
 A. A 42-year-old woman with atrioventricular nodal reentrant tachycardia.
 B. A 22-year-old man with orthodromic atrioventricular reentrant tachycardia.

 Substrate for more than one macro–reentrant right atrial flutter.
-The patient is a 53-year-old woman with previous atrial septal defect repair via a ...
+The patient is a 53-year-old woman with previous atrial septal defect repair via ...